Hoffalypse/README-Generator/main/README.md

 - [Questions](#Questions)

 ## Installation
-nnkn
+Just do the thing and it installs

 ## Usage
-nnjn
+use for all the cool things that youve always wanted to do

 ## License
- Apache 2.0 License
+ Eclipse Public License 1.0

 ## Contributing
-iii
+please contribute Im begging you

 ## Tests
-oioi
+dont test just believe

 ## Questions
-Please send any questions or comments to kjj
+Please send any questions or comments to hoff@gmail.com The attached link is to my Github Profile https://github.com/Hoffalypse